New method for logging into some library subscriptions

 Continuing students: You will have automatic, unrestricted access to your Bloomberg Law and Lexis accounts this summer.
 There is no need to register and you do not need to limit use of these two accounts to academic purposes during the summer months.
 (You must limit use of your Lexis account to academic purposes during the regular academic school year.)
 You will also have access to your Westlaw account this summer, including Practical Law, but you must continue to limit any use of your academic Westlaw account to non-commercial purposes.
 Non-commercial purposes include coursework, Research Assistant assignments, law review or journal work, moot court research, unpaid non-profit public interest work, clinical work for credit, and internships/externships for credit through the law school.
 You can continue to use other databases, such as Fastcase and HeinOnline, as you would during the fall and spring semesters.

 Graduating students: Your unrestricted Bloomberg Law access continues for six months after you graduate.
 Unrestricted access to Lexis continues through December 2023.
 You can extend your post-graduation Westlaw access for 18 months (up to 60 hours of Westlaw use per month compared to the 180-hour monthly cap in place for active student accounts).
-Watch for an email to your @marquette.edu account in late May from the law library with additional information about this extended database access and more.
+Watch for an email to your @marquette.edu account from the law library with additional information about this extended database access and more.

 Your access to Bloomberg Law, Lexis, and Westlaw is tied to the graduation date in your account profiles for each system.